-You should realize that even after filing the visa petition that starts off the process (on Form I-130), it will be an astonishing number of years before your half-siblings or step-siblings can complete the process of obtaining U.S. green cards.
+You should realize that even after preparing and filing the visa petition that starts off the process (on USCIS Form I-130), it will be an astonishing number of years before your half-siblings or step-siblings can complete the process of obtaining U.S. green cards.

-Due to high demand, the average wait in the sibling category (“fourth preference” or F4) is around 14 years for most applicants, 20 years for people from Mexico, and 23 years for those from the Philippines (as reported on the State Department's Visa Bulletin.)
+Due to high demand, the average wait in the sibling category ("fourth preference" or F4) is around 16 years for most applicants, 17 years for those from India, 23 years for those from Mexico, and 19 years for those from the Philippines (as reported on the State Department's Visa Bulletin.)

 The wait could change by the time your siblings are in the system, depending on how many others apply around the same time they do, and how great the backlog is before them.
 Still, it is almost guaranteed to be a very long wait.

-Another concern is that the U.S. Congress has been making noises about eliminating the fourth preference visa category.
+Another concern is that the U.S. Congress occasionally makes noises about eliminating the fourth preference visa category.
 Given all these issues, filing the I-130 visa petition as soon as possible might be a good idea.
 Consult an experienced immigration attorney for a full analysis.